-The ability to use Java as a "scripting language" is particularly powerful:
+The ability to use Groovy as a "scripting language" is particularly powerful:

-1. Developers do not have to know more than one language to work with the code for your application
+1. Developers do not have to know more than one language to work with the code for your application (Groovy syntax is, for all intents and purposes identical to Java syntax).

-2. Scriptlets can easily be moved into normal .java files if they are identified as reusable, become too large to manage in a .ds.xml file, or if the (small) performance boost of compiling them to .class files is desired.
+2. Scriptlets can easily be moved into normal .groovy or .java files if they are identified as reusable, become too large to manage in a .ds.xml file, or if the (small) performance boost of compiling them to .class files is desired.
 There is no need to translate from some other language into Java

-For these reasons we recommend use of Server Scripting with the Java language even for teams that would not normally consider adopting a "scripting language".
+For these reasons we recommend use of Server Scripting with the Groovy language even for teams that would not normally consider adopting a "scripting language".